WiggelMc/Sudoku_SolutionGuides/crudely_drawn_stickman/stickman_solution_guide.md

 [0, 1, 2]
 ```

+<div class="page-br"></div>

-Let use place a digit 'C' into one of those two purple cells.<br>
+Let us place a digit 'C' into one of those two purple cells.<br>
 We now need to place one 'C' each into a white and a green cell.<br>
 We cannot place 'C' into the top white cell, because then both placed 'C's would be part of 4 groups globally.<br>
 We know that the global composition is [3, 3, 4], so that doesn't work.<br>
 So we place 'C' into the bottom white cell, which narrows down the 'C' in green.

 <img src="assets/step_c1.png" width="256"/>
 <img src="assets/step_c2.png" width="256"/>
 <br><br>

+<div class="page-br"></div>

 The same can be done with the other purple cell.<br>
 We place a digit 'D', and see that this is not narrowed down that much.<br>